AP® Microeconomics Score Calculator 2026

 Section Details

-The AP Microeconomics exam uses a weighted scoring system that combines your performance on both sections.
-The multiple-choice section accounts for 66% of your score, and the free-response section makes up the other 33%.
+The AP Microeconomics exam uses a weighted scoring system.
+The multiple-choice section accounts for about two-thirds of your score, and the free-response section makes up the remaining third, for a composite out of 90.

 AP Microeconomics ScorePercentage of Students